Aloha Gallery Wall Inspiration

-The summer is here and I have the tropics on my mind.
-Right after I completed my undergrad degree, I moved to Maui for a few years.
-I had no idea what I wanted to do with my life and was itching for some adventure.
-It was a surreal experience that went by way too fast.
-Ryan and I were only there for two years but tried to capture the incredible beauty of the islands much as we could with photographs and other keepsakes.
+It was a surreal experience that went by way too fast, but we did try and capture the incredible beauty of the islands much as we could with photographs and other keepsakes.
 We've been talking about paying homage to our time there somewhere in our house for a while now and I think this summer it is finally going to happen!
-I put together this mood board to help get the ball rolling...
+I put together this mood board to help get the ball rolling.
 I picked out three of my favorite photographs that Ryan took with film: the palms, fern frond, and Honolua Bay.
 The bottom left is a limited edition print called Finding Home by Brad Huck.
-This print is really special to me because it was my first fine art purchase.
+This print is really special to me because it was my very first fine art purchase.
 I love his earthly color palate and the bohemian look to his work.
-The top right is a photograph of a lei I found on pinterest.
+The top right is a photograph of a lei I found on Pinterest.
 We brought back our last leis when we moved and I'd love to feature those somewhere.

 If you haven't visited Minted.com before, it is an incredible resource to find handmade limited edition work from real artists around the world.
 Depending on the piece and artist, they have different sizes available and a wide range of cool frames to fit any aesthetic.
 BTW They also have a fabulous wedding invitations available too.

 It's hard to believe we were there six years ago; the smell of the ocean and tuberose are still fresh in my mind.
 Images barely do this paradise justice but this gallery wall will have to do for now.
 I know we will go back in the future - just a matter of time.
-Have you been to Hawaii?
-If you ever need tips - find me on Twitter, Facebook, and Instagram!
+Have you been to Maui?
+Check out my top 10 tips for visiting Maui or drop me a comment here!